Healthy Homes Assessment Mahora

 • Does the subfloor space covered in insulation and is there a ground water barrier in place?

-• Does the ceiling insulation need topping up or replacing?
+• Is the ceiling insulation in need of topping up? require replacement or topping?

-• Do you think the heating system has sufficient capacity?
+• Do you think the heating system has enough capacity?

-• Are there enough drainage and draught stopping?
+• Are there enough drainage and draught-stopping?

 home assessments for rental properties